 Sometimes, you’ll come across cheaper bikes which are very similar in weight to expensive bikes.

 But, there’s more than meets the eyes.
-In most cases, the cheaper bikes lack accessories and components that are present in expensive bikes.
+In most cases, the cheaper bikes lack accessories and components that are present inexpensive bikes.

-Therefore, when comparing the weight, take in the consideration value of accessories and components a bike offers.
+Therefore, when comparing the weight, take into the consideration value of accessories and components a bike offers.
 This will allow you to find out which bike is better, even if they are similar in weight.

-PRO TIP : A lighter bike is easier to ride for the child.
+Geek Tip : A lighter bike is easier to ride for the child.

 5. Number of Gears

-All kid bikes up to 12″ in size come with single gear.
+All kid bikes up to 12″ in size come with a single gear.
 Sometimes, it’s also referred to as single speed.

 Does your child need a bike with gear?